robzhang2017/cardano-sl/docs/how-to/push-update-on-mainnet.md

    - Node knows its software version from `configuration.yaml` file, `applicationVersion` field.
-When you propose an update to version X, make sure that all attached installers use configuration with `applicationVersion` set to `X`.
+When you propose an update to version X, make sure that all attached installers use configuration with `applicationVersion` set to `X` (described below).
+4. Block version and block version data.
+Block version consists of three integers.
+Block version data contains various parameters of the protocol.
+Currently the best way to figure out these values is to ask in Slack.
+To be improved…
-4. Installers corresponding to software version we're pushing to cluster
+5.1 (if wallets are updated).
+Installers corresponding to software
+     version we're pushing to cluster
    - Those are two executables (exe for win, pkg for mac) which are to be provided by QA (after QA procedures passed).
 They are installers provided by our CI.